Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

 The location page has a named-landmark breakdown with distances, the metro connectivity status, and an honest list of trade-offs (monsoon water-logging near specific junctions, peak-hour traffic on the Mysore Road choke points).
 Read that alongside this page before you commit to a site visit so your questions to the sales team are concrete rather than generic.

-Who Casagrand Kumbalgodu is built for
+Who Casagrand Moondance Kumbalgodu is built for

 The second cohort is the Bengaluru-based IT professional investor - engineer or technologist with Electronic City or Global Village Tech Park as the commute destination, who wants a self-use home that doubles as a long-hold appreciation play.
 The rental yield math is worked out on the pricing page; as a rough anchor, expect gross yields in the 2.8–3.4% band for the 2 BHK, which is at the high end of what greater Bengaluru currently delivers.